nealeyoung/template.py/README.md

 #### All templates share a single global namespace

-When template files are imported, each is executed directly in the namespace of the top-level file.
+When template files are imported, each is executed directly in the namespace of the file that first imports template.
 Breaking modularity in this way makes it easy to define a base template with parameters and blocks, which can be over-ridden to customize the template.
 For example, suppose file `base.pyt` contains

     in file base.pyt: